mckenneth/blancnoir/readme.md

 # Blanc et Noir

-Minimal Theme best suited for Editorial and Fashion Blog.
+Minimal and Responsive theme best suited for Editorial and Fashion related websites.